 - 1. Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 2.
-Press f10 to enter the BIOS Setup. - 3.
-Use a pointing device or the arrow keys to select System Configuration, and then select Device Configurations. - 4.
-To disable USB legacy support, click Disabled next to USB legacy support.
-To reenable USB legacy support, click Enabled next to USB legacy support. - 5.
-To save your changes and exit Computer Setup, click Save in the lower-left corner of the screen, and then follow the on-screen instructions.
+Press f10 to enter the BIOS Setup. - Use a pointing device or the arrow keys to select System Configuration, and then select Device Configurations. - 4.
+To disable USB legacy support, clear the check box next to USB legacy support.
+To reenable USB legacy support, select the check box next to USB legacy support. - To save your changes and exit Computer Setup, click the Save icon in the lower-left corner of the screen, and then follow the on-screen instructions. - or -

-Use the arrow keys to select File > Save changes and exit, and then follow the on-screen instructions.
+Use the arrow keys to select File > Save Changes and Exit, and then follow the on-screen instructions.